Close

 For these reasons, INEOS continues to invest in Antwerp.
 With the arrival of Project ONE, we are strengthening our presence and increasing the effectiveness of Europe’s chemical sector.

-Project ONE consists of an ethane cracker which will produce 1450 000 tonnes of ethylene.
-Ethylene is an essential building block for numerous high-quality products in the automotive, construction, energy and medical sectors (among others).
+The ethane cracker which will produce ethylene – an essential building block for numerous high-quality products in the automotive, construction, energy and medical sectors (among others).
 For example, pipes for transporting drinking water and gas, insulation materials, textiles, solar panels, windmill lubricants and blades, sterile packaging, MRI scanners, recyclable packaging, and lightweight parts for cars.

 In the last 20 years, Europe’s share of the global chemical sector has been cut In half.
 Moreover, for several years now, the European chemical sector has been lagging behind in terms of new investments.
 Therefore, INEOS made the conscious decision to respond to the growing demand for chemical products by building a state-of-the-art site in Europe.
 Antwerp was chosen because of the historical connection with our birthplace.